mlanza/logseq-style-carousel/README.md

 Use Character Map (a tool on Windows) to look up the codes associated with the [tabler-icons font](https://tablericons.com) ([download here](https://github.com/tabler/tabler-icons/tree/master/iconfont/fonts)) in order to select icons for your custom buttons.

-The `futures` button relies on classes made possible by the [Classy plugin](https://github.com/mlanza/logseq-classy).
+The `futures` button relies on classes made possible by [Classy](https://github.com/mlanza/logseq-classy).

 ### Statuses